chandraharsha111/hugocontentdraft/content/posts/Exploring-AI-and-LLMs.md

 Whether you're new to technology or just curious, understanding how intelligent language systems like chatbots or AI assistants operate can feel a bit overwhelming at first.
 Let's simplify it by breaking down the flowchart in this document and the concept of "transformers" (the core engine behind these systems) using relatable, everyday examples.

 **The Flow Chart Explained – Like a Helpful Team at a Library:**
-Our flowchart shows the steps an AI system takes to answer your questions.
+[This flowchart](https://drive.google.com/file/d/1-bLxq_8jfmhl4E9vJAfcxbwuzF4eN6S3/view?usp=sharing) shows the steps an AI system takes to answer your questions.
 Imagine you’re at a magical library where a team works together to help you:

 - **User input:** This is you walking up to the librarian’s desk with a question, like “Tell me about dinosaurs.”
 - **RAG (Retrieval-Augmented Generation):** The head librarian doesn’t just guess the answer.
 They decide if they need extra books or articles to give you the best information.
 They send a helper to look for these resources.